eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/Software-Development-View/page_development-view.md

 All attributes marked as mandatory in the aspect model standard MUST be included in the dataset.
 Attribute marked as 'optional' MAY be included in the data set.

-The usage of the attributes in the data model MUST follow the attribute descriptions of the respective aspect model and the definitions in [CX-0128 Demand and Capacity Management](https://catena-x.net/de/standard-library).
+The usage of the attributes in the data model MUST follow the attribute descriptions of the respective aspect model and the definitions in [CX-0128 Demand and Capacity Management Data Exchange](https://catena-x.net/de/standard-library).
 For example, an exact definition of the different capacities is provided there and needs to be observed.

 While some attributes are technically a string, not any string is valid.
 For example, `supplier` MUST be formatted as a BPNL.